Juce-me/AWS-s3-helpers/s3_data_helpers/README.md

 Description
 -----
-Takes files from s3://bucket/folder/\*.specific_extension and downlods it to local folder.
+It takes files from `s3://bucket/folder/\*.specific_extension` and downloads it to local folder.

-Hot to use
+How to use
 -----
-Open, use your creds in the client dictionary.
+Open, use your creds in the client dictionary, run.

 -----